-Our positive outcomes were based on a balanced distribution of new teaching throughout the year; and never exceeded 40 weeks per year.
-We observed that the children benefitted from having significant breaks from learning as they typically demonstrated consolidated understanding and better application of the concepts taught.
+Our positive outcomes were based on a balanced distribution of new learning combined with a focus on generalisation and application throughout the year.
+We observed that the children benefitted from having breaks in new learning as this allowed for better understanding and application of the existing concepts taught.

-In line with this, our Agreement of Use with you allows access to assigned Modules of Learning, specifically: Modules 1-3 for Year 1; Modules 4-6 for Year 2; and Modules 7 and 8 for Year 3.
-Each user is therefore responsible for planning a balanced teaching schedule for the assigned Modules; with no stipulation that they must be completed within the year.
+In line with this, our Agreement of Use with you allows access to assigned Modules for a specified Term of use (one year).
+Each user is therefore responsible for planning a balanced teaching schedule for the assigned Modules; with no stipulation that they must be completed within the Term.

-The social learning within each Module has been broken down into small, sequential steps of new teaching.
-Children may be quick to acquire the social information cognitively but they take a much longer time to internalise, consolidate, apply and generalise what they’ve learnt into the real world.
+Children may be quick to acquire the social information cognitively but they take a much longer time to internalise and apply what they’ve learnt into the real world.

 When we see the ‘head knowledge’ established, there is a temptation to want to move forward at a faster pace.
-This puts application, generalisation and consolidation at risk and may be one of the reasons why research outcomes show consistently poor generalisation of social skills training.
+This puts application and generalisation at risk and may be one of the reasons why research outcomes show consistently poor generalisation of social skills training.